iotaledger/chronicle-rfcs/text/0001-selective-permanode.md

 - The selective permanode needs to issue massive redundancy value transactions for the selective messages if there are many
 - The selective permanode needs to monitor whether the value transactions are already contained in the tangle, which means reattachment or retry are necessary if they are orphaned.
     - Will be more suitable to design it as a plugin in the IOTA node, so the incoming selected messages can be packed right away and be issued as a payload in a value transaction to itself (the IOTA node) with higher priority

+## ISCP-based design

+### Description

+An [ISCP](https://blog.iota.org/iota-smart-contracts-protocol-alpha-release/) chain is adopted to record the selective messages.
+A selective permanode will sends the data (contains the selected messages with the associated paths) to the ISCP chain directly.
+In this design, we leverage the self-verifiable characteristic of the smart contract.
+Also the APIs provided in the ISCP chain can be leveraged to access the data.

+### Pros

+- Suitable for both tangles with and without a coordinator

+### Cons

+- An additional ISCP chain is essential to running associated with the selective permanode
+- The ISCP design is not complete yet